PhilWaldmann/openrecord/docs/definition.md

 ?> The value of a fulfilled `Promise` will be ignored.

-OpenRecord has a lot of build in validation methods and could be [extended easily](#plugins).
+OPENRECORD has a lot of build in validation methods and could be [extended easily](#plugins).
 Stores that automatically load and define your attributes (*sqlite3*, *postgres*, *mysql* and *oracle*) also automatically apply certain validations based on e.g. `NOT NULL` or `varchar(255)`.

 The following validation methods are available for every store type: